zsparal/api-documentation/source/guides/mollie-components/handling-errors.rst

 payment and any agreements between you and Mollie.
 In the general case, 3-D Secure authentication will be necessary.
 However, you should always implement both flows.

-In test mode, error conditions can be triggered :doc:`using magic amounts <testing>`.
+When creating a test mode payment, failure conditions can be triggered :doc:`using magic amounts <testing>`.

 Payments without 3-D Secure authentication
 ------------------------------------------